-Related Literature.
 We can identify at least three main strands of the cryptocurrency literature that are relevant for our study.
 First, early work studies the economics of cryptocurrencies, especially from a theoretical perspective.
 The focus of this strand is on how blockchain technology, the underlying technology which constitutes the backbone of cryptocurrencies, relates to the price of cryptocurrencies.
-This literature explores the role of incentives in mining and Proof-of-Work consensus protocols (Abadi and Brunnermeier, 2018; Auer, 2019; Huberman, Leshno, and Moallemi, 2021), the pricing dynamic in equilibrium models (Biais, Bisiére, Bouvard, Casamatta, and Menkveld, 2020; Choi and Rocheteau, 2021; Prat and Walter, 2021), and how adoption affects the price of cryptocurrencies in models with competing forms of currencies (Schilling and Uhlig, 2019a,b; Benigno, Schilling, and Uhlig, 2019; Bolt and Van Oordt, 2020).
-This body of work provides some of the theoretical background to understand crypto markets and on which we also rely in our analysis.
+This literature explores the role of incentives in mining and Proof-of-Work consensus protocols (Abadi and Brunnermeier, 2018; Auer, 2019; Huberman, Leshno, and Moallemi, 2021), the pricing dynamic in equilibrium models (Biais, Bisiére, Bouvard, Casamatta, and Menkveld, 2023; Choi and Rocheteau, 2021; Prat and Walter, 2021), and how adoption affects the price of cryptocurrencies in models with competing forms of currencies (Schilling and Uhlig, 2019a,b; Benigno, Schilling, and Uhlig, 2019; Bolt and Van Oordt, 2020).
+This body of work provides some of the theoretical background to understand crypto markets on which we also rely in the interpretation of our results.

-Second, a significant strand of the literature analyzes different aspects of the crypto market price dynamics.
-An important theme is price manipulation by large, sophisticated players in these markets and the impact on small, unsophisticated investors.
+Second, a significant strand of the literature analyzes different aspects of price dynamics in the crypto market.
+An important theme is price manipulation by large, sophisticated players in these markets and the impact on small, unsophisticated investors (Auer, Cornelli, Doerr, Frost, and Gambacorta, 2023).
 For example, work in this area documents the influence of the supply of stablecoins, suspicious trading activity on the price of Bitcoin (Griffin and Shams, 2020; Gandal, Hamrick, Moore, and Oberman, 2018), and the concentration of crypto holdings in a small number of wallets (Sai, Buckley, and LeGear, 2021).
 It also demonstrates the pervasive use of pump-and-dump schemes in crypto markets (Li, Shin, and Wang, 2021) and the existence of recurrent arbitrage opportunities across exchanges, especially when Bitcoin appreciates (Makarov and Schoar, 2020).
 Finally, it also studies the similarities between tokens issued in Initial Coin Offerings and equity issued in Initial Public Offerings (Lyandres, Palazzo, and Rabetti, 2020).
-Our findings about the inefficiency and segmentation of the cryptocurrency markets directly speak to this strand.
+Our findings about the inefficiency and segmentation of crypto markets directly speak to this body of literature.

-Third, cryptocurrencies are also studied in the context of portfolio management and investment diversification.
-Empirical models relying on multiple quantitative techniques have been used to forecast crypto prices (Chevallier, Guégan, and Goutte, 2021; Bartolucci, Destefanis, Ortu, Uras, Marchesi, and Tonelli, 2020), for asset selection (Bartolucci and Kirilenko, 2020), and to identify fundamentals able to explain the cross-section variation of returns (Bhambhwani, Delikouras, and Korniotis, 2021; Zhang, Li, Xiong, and Wang, 2021).
-Similarly, this strand of the literature explores the relation between crypto markets, the traditional equity markets, and monetary policy (Karau, 2021; Kurka, 2019; Caporale, de Dios Mazariegos, and Gil-Alana, 2022; Koutmos, King, and Zopounidis, 2021), other macroeconomic variables, such as inflation (Conlon, Corbet, and McGee, 2021; Corbet, Larkin, Lucey, Meegan, and Yarovaya, 2020) and economic policy uncertainty (Wu, Tong, Yang, and Derbali, 2019; Wang, Xie, Wen, and Zhao, 2019), regulatory news (Auer and Claessens, 2020), consumers' preferences and government transaction policies (Hendrickson, Hogan, and Luther, 2016).
+Third, cryptocurrencies are also studied in the context of portfolio management and investors' decisions.
+Empirical models relying on multiple quantitative techniques have been used to forecast crypto prices (Chevallier, Guégan, and Goutte, 2021; Bartolucci, Destefanis, Ortu, Uras, Marchesi, and Tonelli, 2020), for asset selection (Bartolucci and Kirilenko, 2020), and to identify fundamentals able to explain the cross-section variation of returns (Bhambhwani, Delikouras, and Korniotis, 2021; Zhang, Li, Xiong, and Wang, 2021; Liu, Tsyvinski, and Wu, 2022; Liu and Tsyvinski, 2020).
+Similarly, this literature explores the relation between crypto markets, the traditional equity markets, and monetary policy (Karau, 2021; Kurka, 2019; Caporale, de Dios Mazariegos, and Gil-Alana, 2022; Koutmos, King, and Zopounidis, 2021), other macroeconomic variables, such as inflation (Conlon, Corbet, and McGee, 2021; Corbet, Larkin, Lucey, Meegan, and Yarovaya, 2020) and economic policy uncertainty (Wu, Tong, Yang, and Derbali, 2019; Wang, Xie, Wen, and Zhao, 2019), regulatory news (Auer and Claessens, 2020), or consumers' preferences and government transaction policies (Hendrickson, Hogan, and Luther, 2016).
+Finally, another strand of this literature relies on large-scale data sets at the retail level (Weber, Candia, Coibion, and Gorodnichenko, 2023; Kogan, Makarov, Niessner, and Schoar, 2023; Auer, Cornelli, Doerr, Frost, and Gambacorta, 2023; Aiello, Baker, Balyuk, Di Maggio, Johnson, and Kotter, 2023) to uncover findings about the effects of expectations, momentum trading, and investors characteristics on crypto investment decisions.